FAFSA

 What if my financial situation has changed significantly from the tax year used on the FAFSA to the current tax year?

-As in previous years, federal regulations allow Financial Aid administrators to review files on a case-by-case basis one time per academic year if your income has changed due to involuntary unemployment, death of a tax filer, or medical expenses paid out-of-pocket.
-Please contact our office for further instructions.
+As in previous years, federal regulations allow Financial Aid administrators to review files on a case-by-case basis one time per academic year if your income has changed due to involuntary unemployment, death of a tax filer, or medical expenses paid out-of-pocket, etc. Please contact our office for further instructions.
 Supporting documentation as well as internal forms are required to request an income adjustment.
-Families are not eligible to request an income adjustment if a tax filer quits their job, retires, or removes income from retirement funds.

 What if my parents’ (or my) marital status has changed since we filed taxes?
 How do we supply tax and income information on the FAFSA?